AndersDeath/diary2/000-current.md

 # 29 October - Tuesday  - Gündoğan - 30 day of immigration

 Today is day of Turkey.
 Ataturk and red flags are everywhere.
 It looks like a kult of personality.
 I thought about the same thing in USSR.
+Atmosphere is very similar.